One night to be confused

 Ten days of perfect tunes

-The colours red and blue
+The colors red and blue

 We had a promise made